hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 #### Disable the Admin Dashboard

-Before scaling beyond the first node, you must disable the Admin dashboard as mentioned earlier in this guide.
+Before scaling beyond the first node, you must disable the  as mentioned earlier in this guide.
 This is done by adding the `disable-replicated-ui` flag as a parameter when you call the install script, as such:

 ```